goshiphq/goship-cms/content/blog/how-to-choose-the-best-shipping-app.md

 ---
-keywords: shipping app
+keywords: shipping app, freight shipping
 author: GoShip Admin
-title: How To Choose the Best Shipping App?
+title: How To Choose the Best Freight Shipping App?
 intro: "The shipping industry is constantly growing, and more and more different shipping services are appearing on the market.
 For both businesses and customers, it becomes crucial to track and manage shipments no matter where